#012

 🎙 Founders

-There are very few podcasts in rotation here with me, so if new ones are to come in, they have to earn their place.
+There are very few podcasts in rotation here with me, so if new ones are coming in, they have to earn their place.

-And one of them is Founders, which shares the best entrepreneurs in world history and their stories.
+And one of them is Founders, sharing the world's best entrepreneurs and their stories.

-The host, David Senra, is passionately passionate about four things: entrepreneurs, reading, history, and storytelling.
-The Venn diagram can hardly be better when you want to make a good podcast.
+The host, David Senra, is passionate about four things: entrepreneurs, reading, history, and storytelling.
+When you want to make a good podcast, that Venn diagram doesn't get much better.

-Each week David reads the biography of a historic entrepreneur and shares what he learns.
+Every week David reads a historical entrepreneur's biography and shares what he learns.
 Simple and very good.

-I can recommend starting where I did myself, namely where David himself is interviewed about what he learned after spitting more than 400 hours of podcast into the air.
+I recommend starting where I did, where David himself is interviewed about what he learned after spitting more than 400 hours of podcast into the airwaves.

 💸 Create a better landing page

-When they're finally there, it's a religious sin not to have optimized your page to get them to buy.
+When they're finally there, it's a religious sin not to have optimized your site to get them to buy.

-Although it may turn into a bit of a science, luckily there are many talented people you can lean on.
+Even though it can be a bit of a science, fortunately, there are many talented people you can lean on.

 Funnel Candy has put together a guide to landing pages that convert better.
-It is well enough aimed at e-com, but there are many tricks to pick up - including how you can use the blur test to make sure that it is clear how visitors take the next (purchase) step on your page.
+It's aimed at e-com, but there are many tricks to pick up - including how you can use the blur test to make sure it's clear how visitors take the next (purchase) step on your site.

 🦅 Take the chance